mui/material-ui/README.md

 ## Roadmap

 The future plans and high priority features and enhancements can be found in the [roadmap](https://material-ui.com/discover-more/roadmap/) file.

-## Governance

-Material-UI is an open source project that depends on contributions from the community.
-How we govern ourselves, how decisions are made, and how someone could engage with the project is described in the [governance](https://material-ui.com/discover-more/governance/).

 ## Thanks